openhwgroup/cva6/README.md

 The environment variable `DV_SIMULATORS` allows you to specify which simulator to use.

-4 simulation types are supported:
+Four simulation types are supported:
 - **veri-testharness**: verilator with corev_apu/testharness testbench
 - **vcs-testharness**: vcs with corev_apu/testharness testbench
 - **vcs-uvm**: vcs with UVM testbench